 When a divide-by-zero exception occurs and the exception is masked, the FPU sets the ZE flag and returns the values shown in Table 7-21.
-If the divide-by-zero exception is not masked, the ZE flag is set, a software exception handler is invoked (see Section 7.7.3., "Software Exception Handling"), and the top-of-stack pointer (TOP) and source operands remain unchanged.
+If the divide-by-zero exception is not masked, the ZE flag is set, a software exception handler is invoked (refer to Section 7.7.3., "Software Exception Handling"), and the top-of-stack pointer (TOP) and source operands remain unchanged.

-Condition Masked Response Divide or reverse divide operation with a 0 divisor.
-Returns an $\infty$ signed with the exclusive OR of the sign of the two operands to the destination operand.
+Table 1-22.
+Divide-by-Zero conditions and the masked Responses to Them Condition Masked Response Divide or reverse divide operation with a 0 divisor.
+Returns an ∞ signed with the exclusive OR of the sign of the two operands to the destination operand.
 FYL2X instruction.
-Returns an $\infty$ signed with the opposite sign of the non-zero operand to the destination operand.
-FXTRACT instruction.
-ST(1) is set to $-\infty$ ; ST(0) is set to 0 with the same sign as the source operand.
+Returns an ∞ signed with the opposite sign of the non-zero operand to the destination operand.
+FXTRACT instruction. $ST(1)$ is set to $-\infty$; $ST(0)$ is set to 0 with the same sign as the source operand.

-Table 7-21.
+Table 7-22.
 Divide-By-Zero Conditions and the Masked Responses to Them